Public libraries in Luxembourg:

 - PUBLIC ASSOCIATION LIBRARIES / COMMUNITY LIBRARIES – marked blue: Lux.-Bonnevoie, Eschdorf, Ettelbruck, Junglinster, Mersch, Vianden, Wasserbillig, Wiltz.
 Marked Green = special language promotion association libraries & 1 Foreign state funded public library.

 Notes: The last catholic public library (Luxembourg-Limpertsberg) closed in September 2020.
 The community library of Troisvierges was municipalised the 01.07.2022.
-The Ukrainian community library, inaugurated the 15.06.2022 in Luxembourg-Rollingergrund, will be added in June 2023, after having proved its first year of viability.
+The Ukrainian community library, inaugurated the 15.06.2022 in Luxembourg-Rollingergrund, will be added later, after having proved its first years of viability.